ontola/hextuples/README.md

 * Internally (in Python objects), RDF parsed from HexTuples data is represented in a _Conjunctive Graph_, that is a multi-graph object
 * HexTuples files must end in the file extension `.hext` for RDFlib to auto-recognise the format although files with any ending can be used if the format is given (`format=hext`)

+An RDF format conversion tool using RDFLib that can convert from/to HexTuples is online at <http://rdftools.surroundaustralia.com/convert>.

 ## Motivation for HexTuples-NDJSON

 HexTuples was designed by [Thom van Kalkeren](https://github.com/fletcher91/) (CTO of Ontola) because he noticed that parsing / serialization was unnecessarily costly in our full-RDF stack, even when using the relatively performant `n-quads` format.